 Stop Hacks and Improve Electronic Data Security (SHIELD ACT)

-In March 2020, the Shield Act went into effect, which requires businesses to protect personal and private data of New York residents.
+In March 2020, the Shield Act went into effect, which requires businesses to protect New York residents’ personal and private data.

 We’ve unpacked the compliance requirements in an easy-to-understand guide below.